 - Put a small amount of epoxy onto a waste card or paper if it is pre-mixed, or if not pre-mixed, put each component onto separate parts of your card.

-- Use the toothpick to pick up some of this epoxy (mixing both components if necessary) and carefully apply to the three points on the LED strip where the diffuser connects.
+- Use the toothpick to pick up some of this epoxy (mixing both components if necessary) and carefully apply it to the three points on the LED strip where the diffuser connects.

 - Carefully place the diffuser back into place on the LED strip and hold it until the epoxy has set.